 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Vocational Rehabilitation Services (VRS), a program of the Bureau of Rehabilitation Services (BRS), provides quality individualized services to enhance and support people with disabilities to prepare for, obtain or retain employment.
-The individual will work closely with a VR Counselor throughout the process.
-Through active participation in their rehabilitation, people with disabilities achieve a greater level of independence in their work place and living environments.
-VRS Statewide Location Map
+Vocational Rehabilitation Services (VR) provides quality individualized services to enhance and support people with disabilities to prepare for, obtain or retain employment.
+The individual will work closely with a VR counselor throughout the process.
+Through active participation in their rehabilitation, people with disabilities achieve greater level of independence in their work place and living environments.

 The Vocational Rehabilitation Services Process

-Referral - Individuals may be self referred, or the referral may be made by family members, physicians or medical institutions, educational institutions, or others by calling, writing, or visiting any Vocational Rehabilitation Services office or facility.
-To locate the office nearest you, please refer to a map of the VRS Region and Area Office Locations.
+Referral - Individuals may be self-referred, or the referral may be made by family members, physicians or medical institutions, educational institutions, or others by calling, writing, or visiting any Vocational Rehabilitation office or facility.
+To locate the office nearest you, please refer to a map of the VR region and area office locations.

 The referred individual must submit a written application requesting vocational rehabilitation services.

-Application - The VRS counselor gathers and evaluates medical, educational, vocational, and other information to determine eligibility.
+Application - The VR counselor gathers and evaluates medical, educational, vocational, and other information to determine eligibility.
 An applicant is eligible if a determination is made that:

 The eligibility determination must be made within 60 days of the date on which the individual applies, unless unforeseen circumstances beyond the control of the agency necessitate, and the individual agrees to, an extension of the assessment period for a specified additional period, or an extended evaluation is necessary.